Translate

 LIAM: Why can’t all questions be “great”?

 HENRY: Hmm, well, that’s a fairly poor question.
-But I’ll give a six out of ten for effort.
+But I’ll give a 6 out of 10 for effort.

 LIAM: Oh, sorry.
 I must try harder.